 It all relates to fermentation.
 Much of the dietary fiber we consume is fermented, or broken down, by bacteria that live in the colon or large intestine—aka the gut microbiome.
 Too much fermentation results in the bloating, gas, and disordered bathroom habits that are the hallmark of IBS, and the low-FODMAP diet can help bring that under control.

-But, researchers say, the right amount of fermentation helps protect a healthy gut—specifically, fermentation by-products help protect and repair the gut lining so that the microscopic contents of the gut don't spill into the bloodstream and trigger systematic inflammation, or leaky gut.
+But, researchers say, the right amount of fermentation helps protect a healthy gut—specifically, fermentation by-products help protect and repair the gut lining so that the microscopic contents of the gut don't spill into the bloodstream and trigger systematic inflammation7, or leaky gut.

 That's why nutritionists say most people need to eat more fiber, not less—the bacteria in our gut may actually be out of balance or "dysbiotic" because we eat too much low-fiber junk food.
 But people prone to IBS often have to go slowly, limiting high-fiber foods at first and slowly increasing over time, or trying different fiber options to find out what works and what doesn't.

 "It's all about individual experimentation," Swift says.
 "Maybe black beans will always overtax the digestive system, but chickpeas or lentils could be just right."

 The traditional view of IBS as "in your head" wasn't all wrong, but the latest research has replaced this notion with a new understanding of gut function as part of a two-way conversation between the brain and the gut.